kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

   (stop-system!))
 ```

-And if we want to launch from terminal - add main class:
+And if we want to launch from the terminal - add the main class:

 ```clojure title="src/main.clj"
 (ns main